2014 Instructional League: FAQ

-- The more advanced prospects who would have been in the FDP in the past will still only be there for about two weeks, but now are just participating to get ready for the Arizona Fall League.
+- The more advanced prospects who would have been in the FDP in the past will still only be there for about two weeks.
+Some players are also there to get ready for the Arizona Fall League.
 This part of the fall instructional program is what is currently in action, and the actual games for the other part of the program will start up later this week.

 - Those participating in strength and conditioning are not participating in games and are only there to really hone in on improving their physical makeup.
 While it is only two to four weeks, it is a program that helps provide a springboard for players to continue to work out throughout the rest of the offseason and come into spring training next year in top shape.

 - The rosters can actually be very fluid in Instructs, but the only thing that is important is who is playing (FIP) and who is not (strength and conditioning).

 - The purpose of Instructs is mostly to help the newly signed draft picks in their transition into professional baseball by giving them an early introduction into the daily routines of pro ball, what spring training will be like, and to begin to learn how to prepare for the day-to-day grind of a 140-game season.
 They also begin to learn about off-field things like nutrition, weight training, proper conditioning, and so on.